Director – David Nicholas Wilkinson – 2021 – UK – Cert. 15 – 175m

-Most of the perpetrators of the Holocaust were never prosecuted: this documentary attempts to understand why not – out in cinemas on Friday, October 1st, the 75th anniversary of the end of the International Military Tribunal in Nuremberg
+Most of the perpetrators of the Holocaust were never prosecuted: this documentary attempts to understand why not – debuts on various streaming platforms UK, USA, Canada and Australia on Friday, January 27th 2023 (Holocaust Memorial Day)… Full details below review:

 There’s something about the enormity of the issues involved here that makes this a very tough watch.
 (If it wasn’t, there would be something wrong.
 The Holocaust is not an easy issue to deal with.
 Films about it can consequently be tough to watch.
 And so they should be.)
 That combined with the near three-hour running time (this is not a complaint, honest) means it sat on my pending review pile for quite a while before I finally sat down and watched it.